What are cultural values? Cultural competence

 Page 1

-Many values accumulated by mankind throughout history are universal.
+Many values accumulated by humanity throughout history are universal.
 However, the significance of certain values, their hierarchy on the value scale in different cultures ah different.
-This is what determines the originality of each of the cultures, its originality and uniqueness.
-The commonality of cultural values and traditions, along with language, is one of the most important features of an ethnic group [Karaulov 2002: 47].
-At the heart of any culture lies its own system of values, which act as the main life guidelines and, ultimately, determine the culture of a given society.
-The Eastern tradition, for example, is characterized by such values as the unity of society and the individual, the family, respect for parents and elders, self-improvement of the individual, interdependence, harmony in interpersonal relationships, modesty.
-For the Western tradition - the opposition of the individual and society, the priority of individual values over public ones, independence, freedom of the individual, equality, etc.
+This is what determines the originality of each culture, its originality and uniqueness.
+The commonality of cultural values and traditions, along with language, is one of the most important characteristics of an ethnic group [Karaulov 2002: 47].
+The basis of any culture is its inherent system of values, which act as the main guidelines for life and, ultimately, determine the culture of a given society.
+The Eastern tradition, for example, is characterized by such values as the unity of society and man, family, respect for parents and elders, personal self-improvement, interdependence, harmony in interpersonal relationships, modesty.
+For the Western tradition - the opposition of the individual and society, the priority of individual values over public ones, independence, personal freedom, equality, etc.

-Knowing another culture, people, as a rule, react painfully to differences in the value system, proceed from their ideas about the significance of certain values, which sometimes leads to rather harsh judgments and assessments.
-As an illustration, let's give an example of what Russian guys write about the British, who lived for several months in London:
+When learning about another culture, people, as a rule, react painfully to differences in the value system and proceed from their ideas about the significance of certain values, which sometimes leads to rather harsh judgments and assessments.
+To illustrate, here is an example of what Russian guys who have lived in London for several months write about the English:

-The notorious British traditionalism, in fact, is a kind of computer program from which the Briton will not deviate one iota throughout his life.
-There are a lot of rules-traditions, and the British mentality consists entirely of them. the British are not people, but some kind of cyborgs [Sakin, Spiker 2002: 178].
+The notorious British traditionalism, in fact, is a kind of computer program, from which the Briton will not deviate one iota throughout his life.
+There are a lot of rules and traditions, and the British mentality consists entirely of them. the British are not people, but some kind of cyborgs [Sakin, Spiker 2002: 178].

-Their negative impression of the British is strengthened by the results of a survey conducted at English universities, where informants were asked what is most important for them in life and what they live for:
+Their negative impression of the English is strengthened after reading the results of a survey conducted in English universities, where informants were asked what is most important to them in life and what they live for:

 The results were stunning.
-Ahead with a giant margin from all other points was money-making (59% of respondents), in second place was career (about 40%) ...
-Traditional and natural, as it would seem to a Russian person, values - family, friendship, love, children - either occupied last place this "hit parade", or were absent altogether [Sakin, Spiker 2002: 181].
+Money-making (59% of respondents) was ahead by a huge margin from all other points; career was in second place (about 40%)...
+Traditional and natural, as it would seem to a Russian person, values - family, friendship, love, children - or occupied last place this “hit parade”, or were completely absent [Sakin, Spiker 2002: 181].

-To overcome ethnocentrism in the perception of representatives of a different culture and better understanding, it is important to know the features of their value system.
-American anthropologists F. Klakhon and F. Strodtbek identified five main parameters according to which the views of representatives of different cultures on the world differ and which determine their value orientation.
-In their opinion, these are: a) man's attitude to nature (man-nature orientation); b) its relation to activity (activity orientation); c) relation to time (temporal orientation); d) the nature of relationships between people (relational orientation); e) human nature (human-nature orientation).
-On the basis of these relations, the system of values of the people is formed, its views, concepts, and culture are formed.
-Let us briefly dwell on some of these relations in the cultures we are considering and try to find evidence of their manifestation in communication.
+To overcome ethnocentrism in the perception of representatives of another culture and gain a better understanding, it is important to know the features of their value system.
+American anthropologists F. Kluckhohn and F. Strodtbeck identified five main parameters according to which the views of representatives of different cultures on the world differ and which determine their value orientation.
+In their opinion, this is: a) man’s attitude towards nature (man-nature orientation); b) his attitude to activity (activity orientation); c) attitude to time (temporal orientation); d) the nature of relationships between people (relational orientation); e) human nature orientation.
+On the basis of these relationships, a people’s system of values is formed, their views, concepts, and culture are formed.
+Let us briefly look at some of these relationships in the cultures we are considering and try to find evidence of their manifestation in communication.

 see also